The Role of Nutrition and Lifestyle in Preventing Non-Communicable Diseases (NCDs)

 Abstract

-Non-communicable diseases (NCDs) like cardiovascular diseases, diabetes, cancer, and chronic respiratory conditions are the largest single cause of deaths worldwide and account for up to 74% of all deaths globally (World Health Organization [WHO], 2022).
-These have a high correlation with modifiable lifestyle factors like diet, physical activity, alcohol intake, and tobacco smoking.
-Nutrition, however, has a leading role to play in NCD prevention and control by shaping metabolic health, immune response, and inflammatory mechanisms.
-The increasing prevalence of unhealthy eating patterns, where there is excessive consumption of processed foods, added sugars, saturated fats, and salt, contributes substantially to the escalating NCD burden, particularly in low- and middle-income nations.
-This research paper examines the interlink between nutrition, lifestyle habits, and NCD prevention, based on evidence from epidemiologic studies, clinical trials, and public health programs.
-It also reviews policy models and international health strategies targeting NCD reduction via dietary recommendations, food system transformation, and community interventions.
+The largest single cause of deaths worldwide is non-communicable diseases (NCDs) such as cardiovascular diseases, diabetes, cancer, and chronic respiratory illnesses, which cause up to 74 percent of all deaths in the world (World Health Organization [WHO], 2022).
+They are strongly correlated with lifestyle variables such as diet, physical activity, alcohol consumption, and tobacco smoking that are modifiable.
+However, nutrition can play a primary role in the prevention and control of NCDs by determining metabolic well-being, immune system, and inflammation.
+The rising trend in unhealthy eating habits, whereby there is high intake of processed food, added sugar, saturated fat and salt are some of the factors that add remarkably to the growing burden of NCDs especially in low and middle-income countries.
+In the current research paper, the association between nutrition, lifestyle habits, and the prevention of NCDs is discussed on the basis of epidemiologic studies, clinical trials, and programs of social health.
+It also takes a review of the policy models and global health policies to reduce NCDs through dietary guidelines, food system change, and community-based intervention.
 By noting both scientific data and practical strategies, this research underlines the need for incorporating nutritional interventions into national health systems to fight the international NCD epidemic.

 Downloads